-I’ll admit, we thought long and hard about moving forward with such a large kit.
+I’ll admit, we thought long and hard about moving forward with such a large turbo kit for the Mazda 3 and 6.
 We hoped, we wished, and we dreamed that Mazda would eventually wise up and kick out a GEN3 Mazdaspeed, and we got really excited when we heard about the CX-9 Turbocharged 2.5L engine.
-Unfortunately Mazda chose not to go down that path; once we found out about that, we decided it was time to pull the trigger on the GEN3 Mazda 3 & 6 Turbo Kit.
+Unfortunately, Mazda chose not to go down that path.
+Once we found out for sure, we decided it was time to pull the trigger on the GEN3 Mazda 3 & 6 Turbo Kit.

 Moving forward on a project of this size was not a trivial decision.
 There were many aspects to consider:

-- Do we make a complete kit or just design and manufacturing difficult components?
+- Do we make a complete kit or just design and manufacture difficult components?